CloudLabsAI-Azure/Azure-AI-TDSynax/Instructions/Labs/Lab-01.md

 1. Close the **Sample Code**.

-## Task 4: Use the Chat playground
+## Task 4: Use the Chat Playground

-In this task, you'll use the Chat playground to interact with and test the AI model's conversational abilities through a simulated chat interface.
+In this task, you will use the Chat playground to interact with and test the AI model's conversational abilities through a simulated chat interface.

 1. In the **Playgrounds** section, select the **Chat** page, and ensure that the **my-gpt-model (1)** model is selected in the configuration pane.

 2. In the **Setup** section, in the **Give the model instructions and context** box, replace the current text with the following statement: `The system is an AI teacher that helps people learn about AI` **(2)**.

-3. Select the **+ Add section (3)** box, click on **Examples (4)**. enter the following message and response in the designated boxes:
+3. Select the **+ Add section (3)** box and click on **Examples (4)**.
+Enter the following message and response in the designated boxes:

       ![](../media/gpt-model.png)